ITLimJiaWei/ID-ASG-2/README.md

 3. Search Functions were tested to work but may have inconsistent delays from pressing "Submit" to the information appearing.
 4. Bootstrap vertical cards may not be completely responsive in specifc resolutions and aspect ratios.

-<h3>Features to be considered for the future</h3>

-1. Chartjs could be used to compare and showcase the popularity of certain characters on perharps SWiki's homepage
-2. Instead of having only search functions, SWiki could include a whole dictionary of characters in the future if SWAPI was updated to also output the images of Star Wars characters.

 <h2>Credits<h2>